We may earn income from links in this post. Please read this Disclosure for details.

 Looking to cool off in a natural swimming pool on your trip to Guatemala?
-The cascading waterfalls of Pasabien Zacapa Guatemala near Rio Hondo make a fine escape from the hot sunny weather of the eastern part of Guatemala.
+The cascading waterfalls and pools at Balneario Pasabien in Zacapa, Guatemala make a fine escape from the hot sunny weather of the eastern part of Guatemala.

 We paused at Valle Escondido waterslide park, surrounded by a high security fence.
 Signs warned no armas – handguns allowed.
 Just in case you were thinking of tucking a pistol in your Speedo.